Temporary Import Car Insurance Spain

 Frequently Asked Questions — Temporary Import Car Insurance Spain

 Temporary import car insurance is needed by expats who have brought a vehicle from an EU or UK registration into Spain and are in the process of re-registering it on Spanish plates (matriculación).
-The policy covers the vehicle while it still bears its foreign registration, bridging the gap between starting the import process and completing the Spanish registration.
+Generali issues the policy on the vehicle's Spanish temporary import plate (the green 'P' plate), covering it from the moment Tráfico assigns that plate through to completion of the Spanish registration.

-Temporary import car insurance is third-party liability cover only — it meets the Spanish legal minimum.
-It does not include: comprehensive damage cover, glass cover, legal defence (in most cases), or breakdown cover.
-It is purely designed to allow the vehicle to be driven legally in Spain during the import registration period.
+Temporary import car insurance provides the third-party liability cover required by Spanish law, with legal defence (defensa jurídica) and 24-hour breakdown and roadside assistance included as standard.
+It does not include comprehensive damage cover, theft protection or glass cover.
+It is designed to allow the vehicle to be driven legally in Spain during the import registration period.

 To arrange temporary import car insurance, you need: proof that the import process has started (a document from the Spanish authorities confirming the registration process is underway — typically from Hacienda or Tráfico), the vehicle registration document from the country of origin, your driving licence, your passport or NIE, and the vehicle's technical specifications for insurance rating purposes.